bartblack13/MechaCar_Statistical_Analysis/README.md

 * Formulate null and alternative hypothesis tests for a given data problem.
 * Implement and evaluate simple linear regression and multiple linear regression models for a given dataset.
 * Implement and evaluate the one-sample t-Tests, two-sample t-Tests, and analysis of variance (ANOVA) models for a given dataset.
-* mplement and evaluate a chi-squared test for a given dataset.
+* Implement and evaluate a chi-squared test for a given dataset.
 * Identify key characteristics of A/B and A/A testing.
 * Determine the most appropriate statistical test for a given hypothesis and dataset.